mikesprague/vagrant-lemtl/README.md

-# Railo / Tomcat / Nginx / MariaDB (or MySQL) Vagrant Box
+# Vagrant_LEMTR (Linux / Nginx / MariaDB or MySQL / Tomcat / Railo)
+Vagrant box for local development with Java and/or CFML

 ##### Last Updated January 23, 2015
 ---